National Gallery of Kosovo

-The National Gallery of Kosovo (NGK; Galeria Kombëtare e Kosovës), formerly known as the Kosova National Art Gallery (KNAG; Galeria Kombëtare e Arteve e Kosovës), is an art gallery situated at The University of Pristina Campus (6), right behind the National Library of Kosovo in Pristina, Kosovo, founded in February 1979.
+The National Gallery of Kosovo (NGK; Galeria Kombëtare e Kosovës), formerly known as the Kosova National Art Gallery (KNAG; Galeria Kombëtare e Arteve e Kosovës), is an art gallery situated at the University of Pristina Campus that focuses on 20th-century art.

-It is the highest institution of visual arts in the Republic of Kosovo.
-It is the display space of various exhibitions of local and international artists.
-The most successful yearly exhibitions are the International Exhibition of Photography "Gjon Mili", the "Young Artist Award", "Artists of Tomorrow Prize" and "Muslim Mulliqi" International Contemporary Art Exhibition.
+Previous exhibits have included the International Exhibition of Photography "Gjon Mili" and the "Muslim Mulliqi" International Contemporary Art Exhibition.

 The Kosovo National Gallery has published books, catalogues, brochures and two monographs: "Kosova Contemporary Art" and "Kosova Feniks".

 History

 Early usage

-The Kosova National Art Gallery was built approximately in 1935 as a military barrack of the Yugoslavian Army, made of stone bricks.

-In the years 1955–1981 it operated as a library.

-In the years 1982–1983 it was adapted into an exhibition hall by the architect Agush Beqiri, for the Revolutionary Museum of the time.

-In 1995 it was officially adapted into what is now The Kosova National Art Gallery.
+The Kosova National Art Gallery was built of stone bricks in approximately 1935 as a military barrack of the Yugoslavian Army.
+From 1955–1981 it operated as a library, and from 1982-1983, it was adapted into an exhibition hall by the architect Agush Beqiri, for the Revolutionary Museum of the time.
+It was officially adapted into what is now the Kosova National Art Gallery in 1995.

 Foundation

 The Kosova National Art Gallery was established in 1979 as a cultural institution to present visual arts, and to preserve and collect valuable works of art.
 It is named after one of the most prominent Kosovar artists, Muslim Mulliqi.
-The Gallery was established as a necessity for the visual presentation of Kosovar culture, as the only art institutions before it were the Art High School in Pejë in 1949, the Higher Pedagogical School in Pristina, and the Academy of Arts, founded in 1973, from which more than 1000 artists have graduated.
-Nearly 500 of them are active these days in the fields of painting, sculpture, graphic and applicative arts.
+The Gallery was established as a necessity for the visual presentation of Kosovar culture, as the only art institutions before it were the Art High School in Pejë in 1949, the Higher Pedagogical School in Pristina, and the Academy of Arts (founded in 1973 and from which more than 1000 artists have graduated).
+Nearly 500 of them are currently active in the fields of painting, sculpture, graphic and applicative arts.

-Kosovar art was unknown to the international public for a very long time.
-Because of the regime then, many artists were unable to display their art in art galleries, and so were always on the lookout for alternatives, and even resorted to taking matters into their own hands.
+Kosovar art remained relatively unknown internationally due to political restrictions that limited opportunities for artists to exhibit in formal galleries.
+Despite these challenges, Kosovar artists persevered, often finding alternative means to showcase their work.
 Unfortunately, during the Kosovo War, many studios were burned down and many artworks were destroyed or lost.

 Until 1990, Kosovar artists presented their art in many prestigious worldwide renowned centers.
 They were affirmed and evaluated highly because of their unique approach to the arts considering the circumstances in which they were created, making them distinguished and original.

-During the ten after-war years, the Kosovo Art Gallery organized more than 200 collective and individual exhibitions from national as well as international artists.
+In the decade following the war, the Kosovo Art Gallery organized more than 200 collective and individual exhibitions from national as well as international artists.
 Thousands of artists have exhibited their works, which were visited by hundreds of thousands of art lovers.